flyingrobots/ninelives/README.md

 ### 🎛️ Control Plane (Adaptive)

 Turn static configs into live knobs.
 Nine Lives includes a runtime configuration system (`ConfigRegistry`, `CommandRouter`) that lets you adjust max retries, timeouts, or circuit breaker thresholds without restarting the service.
+* Health: built-in `Health` command for liveness/readiness probes (expose via your transport).
+* Validation: JSON schema validation for envelopes/results is **enabled by default** (`schema-validation` feature).
+* Ops: see `docs/OPERATIONS.md` for guidance on telemetry wiring and registry persistence.

 ### 🛰️ Control Plane Wire Format